Lola & Virginia: Episodes

+Haide discovers in a webpage called "The Magic of Names" that her ideal boyfriend is called Chuck and she falls for the only Chuck she knows.
+Lola, in spite of her skepticism regarding magic, helps her friend to win his heart. / Virginia shows off having captivated the most handsome boy in one of her parties.
+An envious Lola brings up Charlie's name and makes up a lie that even she cannot believe: he has been Lola's secret boyfriend for a while.

 Telecast and home release

 Lola & Virginia was broadcast on several European channels, including Disney Channel in Spain and Italy, France 3, Pop Girl, POP!, and RTP 2.
 It was also shown on Animania HD in the US before it ceased operations in 2009.
 In Brazil, the show aired on SBT.
 It also aired on Nickelodeon in some countries.
 In September 2014, the series was added to Hulu.
 As of 2022, the show is now streaming on Amazon Prime.

 Live action

 Imira Entertainment and Brave Films produced a live action version of "Lola & Virginia".

 Video game

 In 2009, a self-titled video game was released for the Nintendo DS by Virgin Play under their publishing brand V.2 Play.
 The gameplay consists of the player (Lola) completing a series of tasks, included with some mini-games.